Forensic Psychology LLC

 Yes, however, some jails may require a court order or a letter from the defendant’s attorney for me to enter to do an evaluation.

-Psychological and mental health services that are court-ordered or undertaken in the context of litigation are generally not considered “medically necessary” and are not covered by insurance providers or Medicaid/Medicare.
+I am not able to accept any type of insurance as payment for services.
+Psychological services that are court-ordered or undertaken in the context of litigation are generally not considered “medically necessary” and are not covered by insurance providers or Medicaid/Medicare.

 Professional